juliosong/blog/_posts/2019-12-31-happy-new-year.md

 Also, my reading list is mostly nonfiction because for fiction I'd rather watch movies or TV series.
 I might finally (binge-)watch some of the renowned shows such as Game of Thrones, House of Cards, and Doctor Who---I'll also keep Time's selection of "[the 10 best TV shows of the 2010s](https://time.com/5722419/best-tv-shows-2010s-decade/)" in mind.
 I don't mind if they turn out to be boring.
 Now that I'm back in China, at least I'll get the chance to hone my English listening skills!

-I seldom make New Year's resolutions, partly because I know [they're pretty useless](https://www.theodysseyonline.com/why-new-years-resolutions-are-useless).
+I seldom make New Year's resolutions because I know [they're often useless](https://www.theodysseyonline.com/why-new-years-resolutions-are-useless).
 But this year I'll make a few plans (if not resolutions):
 - Do some sports.
 - Keep learning the piano.
 - Keep learning cooking.

-The next two years is like a break for me, so I'd like to make some improvements as a person.
+The next two years is like a career break for me, so I'd like to make some personal improvements.
 The tarot says my future is bright, so I'd better have faith too.

 **Happy New Year!
 May the world be peaceful, and may people be happy!**🙏